top of page

 Invisible Sculpture

-Speaking of the abstract, recently we got to see (or actually, not see) Buddha In Contemplation.
+Speaking of the abstract, recently, we got to see (or actually, not see) Buddha In Contemplation.
 It's an invisible sculpture by Salvatore Garau.
-The sculpture, delineated by a 5x5ft square drawn in white lines is on a cobblestone street in Milan.
+The sculpture, delineated by a 5x5ft square drawn in white lines, is on a cobblestone street in Milan.
 It's made of air and spirit, duh!
 And now Garau sold an NFT (non-fungible token or smart contract) of another invisible sculpture.
 The title of the unseen sculpture meant to display in a private space in natural light, I Am.
-Selling the work as an NFT to him (and the buyer too I suppose) is proof that it is real.
+Selling the work as an NFT to him (and the buyer, too) is proof that it is real.
 Wow.
 Just.
 Wow.

 Art Therapy

-Though I get what the Dada movement did and find it extremely important to push the limits of what art is...
-I am here, a simple painter trying to paint!
+Though I understand what the Dada movement did, pushing the limits of what art is is essential.
+I am here, a simple painter trying to paint.

-I don't feel the need to be quiet so conceptual with my own art.
-I love the magic that happens on the canvas when I stay there in that flow, in the zone.
-And I know that artists of all stripes must deal with plenty of rejection before success arrives.
-But I won't lie.
-It's easy to get discouraged.
+I don't need to be so conceptual with my art.
+I love the magic that happens when I stay in the flow, in the zone.

-My cousin Jaime is getting her masters in Art Therapy at the Chicago art Institute right now.
-She told me that the way I look at painting reminds her a lot of some therapeutic techniques used in art therapy.
+My cousin Jaime is getting her master's in Art Therapy at the Chicago Art Institute right now.
+She told me that how I look at painting reminds her of some therapeutic techniques used in art therapy.
+As it happens, to combat self-doubt, there is nothing better to do than keep making art.

 My art: my problem and my solution.